! -- End Code For Single Click -->Skip to Main Content

 The study of cities and city life from a geographical perspective (see city).
 Although urban geography is one of the most popular and productive parts of human geography, a precise delineation of the field is understandably difficult.
 Attempts to find the essential characteristics of urban places or urban life, for example, by contrast with the rural and rural life, have proved inconclusive (see rurality; urbanism).
 In much of the world, the distinction between urban and non-urban is blurred or meaningless, as those characteristics once associated with cities such as waged labour, electricity, or the preponderance of secondary relations (i.e. with strangers) become more widespread.
 In one sense, therefore, the vast majority of human geographical work may be described as urban by default.
 Considering urban settlements in historical perspective also complicates the search for essential urban qualities.
 Furthermore, the geographical study of urban life is informed by and contributes to studies in allied disciplines; one of the main journals in the field is simply called Urban Studies.
 A final complication is that the city as a spatial form can be regarded as both the cause and the consequence of social relations.
 From one perspective, exemplified by the Chicago School of urban ecology, cities shaped social effects among their inhabitants.
 By contrast, many Marxist-inspired geographers in the 1970s thought of cities as the projection of less visible economic processes; inquiry should focus on the processes rather than the outcome.
 In this regard, David Harvey’s contributions have been critical in pointing a way forward.

 Despite some ambivalence about the term ‘urban geography’, over the past sixty years urban geographers have developed some distinct and ongoing themes (Hall and Barrett 2012).
 Perhaps the most important has been the study of the internal social and spatial structure of cities, in part inspired by ideas from the Chicago School.
 Urban morphology considers the spatial layout and appearance of cities in different historical and national contexts.
 It can be extended by typologies of different kinds of urban area, for example, edge city, exurb, or suburb.
 Most focus has been on the social differentiation of urban areas by class, age, race, gender, and sexuality, as well as its causes and consequences (see community; gentrification; segregation; social area analysis; social geography).
 A second long-standing theme considers cities as systems or networks, linked by flows of people, goods, money, and information (see Central Place Theory; urban system; World City Network).
 The third area of inquiry has considered the diversity of cities in historical and international contexts, again frequently through typologies (see industrial city; pre-industrial city; post-industrial city).
 Here, an important development in the past two decades has been the recognition that normative models or ideas derived from a narrow set of mainly Western cities are not universal (see desakota region).
+Finally, urban geography has led and responded to the general shifts in theory and ideas found in human geography as a whole.
+Particularly during the 1980s, the urban focus of Marxist geographers brought urban geography to the centre of the discipline.
+Thirty years earlier there had been only a handful of texts described as urban geography.
+The postmodern turn was also profoundly urban, not least because many of its leading proponents lived and studied in Los Angeles.
+Urban geography currently accommodates, on the one hand, non-representational theory, evinced in Cities by Ash Amin and Nigel Thrift (2002) and, on the other hand, the application of sophisticated modelling and innovative data analytics of the Centre for Advanced Spatial Analysis, University of London.
+It remains a very broad and productive field, as shown by two of the leading journals, Urban Geography and the International Journal of Urban and Regional Research.

 Want an easy way to keep up with the journal literature for all facets of Geography?
 And you use a mobile device?
 You can install the BrowZine app and create a custom Bookshelf of your favorite journal titles.
 Then you will get the Table of Contents (ToCs) of your favorite journals automatically delivered to you when they become available.
 Once you have the ToC's you can download and read the articles you want.